minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Topics must be either a request or an idea for a mod

-## Mapping Discussion
+## Maps Discussion

-  Only topics which do not fit in another map section, but are still related to maps go here.
+* Only topics which do not fit in another map section, but are still related to maps go here.

 ### Map Review and Showcase